-What can £500m can do for rapid public charging at Motorway Service Areas (MSAs) and along the strategic road network in England?
+What can up to £500m can do for rapid public charging at Motorway Service Areas (MSAs) and along the strategic road network in England?
 A great deal if structured well!

 At least this is the view of the REA EV Forum, who have come together and drafted principals on how the Fund should be deployed.